SAEONData/Dash_applications/README.md

 Now you can open the `Dash_applications` folder as a project in the PyCharm IDE.

+Note: @app.callback outputs must have a unique name for each app

 ### Managing dependencies
 The `requirements.txt` file defines exactly which packages - and which versions of those packages - must be installed to the Python virtual environment, for both